No link between autism and childhood vaccinations

-In other words, vaccinations are not associated with the development of ASD.
+In other words, vaccinations are not associated with the development of autism.

 In 8 of only 12 cases studied, parents linked the beginning of the behaviour difficulties with the MMR vaccination.